sca-opdir/sca-opdir.github.io/pages/mydoc/mydoc_Mendix_autres_infos.md

 *Committing inside a loop VS committing outside a loop:* committing outside a loop is better for performance.
 Not only because the reduction of individual database calls, but also that it does not have to manage a lot of unnecessary savepoints.

+* Article Medium : exemple comment exporter Data grid 2 vers Excel des données différentes pour chaque utilisateur (entité "helper" et Xpath) ([Exploring Personalization and Exporting in Data Grid 2](https://itnext.io/exploring-personalization-and-exporting-in-data-grid-2-8130037976f2))

+* Article Medium avec points d'attention sur la validation des inputs (validation flow not always triggered) ([Write-up Mendix CTF 2025: Refill Overkill](https://medium.com/@johan.flikweert/write-up-mendix-ctf-2025-refill-overkill-f20ef2b0a327))
+*Why did the validation flow only trigger the first time and not the second?
+The only difference was that the changes were committed, so apparently the Order flow only executed the validation when the attribute was changed.
+It seems ok to only validate changed attributes, but as it turns out: it may be unsafe!*
+- Always validate input for flows which can be called by the client, just reuse the (partial) validation flows triggered in on change flows.
+- Don’t assume validations have taken place earlier in the process, preferably do double validations then the possibility to bypass them!
+- If possible, avoid committing the full object after partial validation.

 {% include links.html %}